-The Vickers Warwick was a multi-purpose, twin-engined marine reconnaissance aircraft which bears a very strong resemblance to the well-known Vickers Wellington bomber.
+The Vickers Aircraft Company Warwick was a multi-purpose, twin-engined marine reconnaissance aircraft which bears a very strong resemblance to the well-known Vickers Wellington bomber.

-Originally intended for use as a heavy bomber, the Warwick was created against Specification B.1/35 and it was the largest British twin-engine aircraft to serve during the Second World War.
+Originally intended for use as a heavy bomber, the Vickers Warwick was created against Specification B.1/35 and it was the largest, British twin-engine aircraft to serve during the Second World War.

-Two prototypes were ordered, the first of which (K8178) was powered by 2 x 1,800hp Rolls-Royce Vulture II engines and it flew for the first time at Brooklands, Weybridge on 13th August 1939.
-With Joseph 'Mutt' Summers at the controls, the test only lasted a few minutes due to a defective carburettor linkage
+Two Vickers Warwick prototypes were ordered, the first of which (K8178) was powered by 2 x 1,800hp Rolls-Royce Vulture II engines and flew for the first time at Brooklands, Weybridge on 13th August 1939.
+With Joseph 'Mutt' Summers at the controls, the test only lasted a few minutes due to a defective carburetor linkage.

 In later life, the aircraft flew with two remotely controlled rear firing cannon barbettes, fitted in the rear of the engine nacelles and added as part of the development programme of the four-engine Vickers Windsor.

 The first production aircraft (BV214) flew in April 1942, powered by PW R-2800-S1A4-G engines.
-It was delivered to the Aeroplane & Armament Experimental Establishment at Boscombe Down on 3rd July 1942 as the Vickers Warwick B Mk1.
+It was delivered to the Aeroplane & Armament Experimental Establishment (A & A EE) at Boscombe Down on 3rd July 1942 as the Vickers Warwick B Mk1.

-However, by this time the British heavy bomber policy had switched to using only four-engine designs such as the Shorts Stirling, Handley Page Halifax and the Avro Lancaster.
-As a result of this change and despite 150 x Type 422 Warwick B Mk I aircraft having been ordered, only 16 were finally completed before use of this twin engine type was abandoned for use in a bomber role.
+However, by this time the British heavy bomber policy had switched to using only four-engine designs such as the Shorts Stirling, Handley Page Halifax and the Avro 683 Lancaster.
+As a result of this change, and despite 150 x Vickers Warwick B Mk I (Type 422) aircraft having been ordered, only 16 were finally completed before use of this twin engine type was abandoned for use in a bomber role.

-Fully loaded they could carry a 9,600 lb payload and they boasted a take-off weight of 41,996 lb.
-They were intended for use in Africa and the Middle East although poor engine performance when flying on one engine meant that these aircraft ultimately returned to service (with their original serial numbers) with the RAF, being operated by 525 Sqn and 167 Sqn from 1944.
+Fully loaded, they could carry a 9,600 lb payload and they boasted a take-off weight of 41,996 lb.
+They were intended for use in Africa and the Middle East although poor one engine performance meant that they ultimately returned to military service (with their original serial numbers) with the RAF, operated by 525 Sqn and 167 Sqn from 1944.

 In 1946, D.Napier & Sons Ltd engines were using a Vickers Warwick C MkIII (HG248 fitted with Sabre VI engines) as an engine test-bed.